- What is HoneyBook

 Scheduling.
 Skip the phone tag back and forth trying to schedule client appointments.
 HoneyBook’s system lets you to set your availability and then share a meeting link.
 You clients can then book the time that works best for them.
 The scheduling tool is intuitive for both the business owner and client.

 Business owners using HoneyBook are only able to accept the big three: Mastercard, Visa and American Express with 3% processing fee.
 HoneyBook also allows ACH payments with a 1.5% processing fee.
-You can access PayPal, Stripe or Venmo with HoneyBook, and it does not allow users to pass on convenience fees or accept tips.
+You cannot access PayPal, Stripe or Venmo, accept tips, or pass on convenience fees with HoneyBook.

 When it comes to pricing, HoneyBook looks like a bargain with the Starter Plan set at $9 monthly and Unlimited priced at $39 monthly.
 The Starter Plan provides users with access to all of Honeybook’s features but only up to six months of concierge support.
 Unfortunately, small business owners will need help beyond those six months.

 Even worse, HoneyBook users on the Starter plan are limited to $10,000 in total transactions.
 This plan wouldn’t serve well for an up-and-coming roofing company.
 Within two jobs they’d be forced to upgrade to the Unlimited Plan.
 At more than four times the cost, it offers the same access to all of HoneyBook’s features plus no transactions limits, unlimited concierge support and unlimited team members.
 By purchasing annually, HoneyBook users can receive a 17% discount.
-Although reasonably priced, small businesses using HoneyBook would need to still seek out other platforms for the many services not provided, such as centralized communication, social media management, online listings and reviews, marketing automation and more.
+Despite HoneyBook’s reasonable pricing, small business users would still need to seek out other platforms for the many services not provided, such as centralized communication, social media management, online listings and reviews, marketing automation and more.

 HONEYBOOK REVIEWS: What customers* are saying